 - To document, disseminate, and replicate, undergraduate intervention models that increase access to, and success in, baccalaureate degree production in STEM fields and facilitate undergraduate admissions to STEM graduate programs.

-Be enrolled in an undergraduate major in a STEM discipline (see next section for eligible majors)
+- Be enrolled in an undergraduate major or pre-major in a STEM discipline (see next section for eligible majors)

-Complete the appropriate application each year and have a digital photo taken when you first join CSU-LSAMP @ Cal State LA
+- Complete the appropriate application (new or continuing) each year and have a digital photo taken when you first join CSU-LSAMP @ Cal State LA

 - LSAMP Essentials Meetings